 The Tritant (blue) colorblind have the blue end of the spectrum missing or altered.
 There is very little intersection between the other cones, this explains the big change in color perception.

 The following table lists some of the most problematic colors for each main type of colorblindness:

 |Deuteran (green)||Green/red, green/blue, green/gray, green/brown, blue/purple, orange/red, yellow/orange.|

 |Protan (red)||purple/dark blue, orange/green, brown/dark green, red/brown, green/yellow, gray/purple|

 |Tritan (blue)||blue/yellow, violet/yellow-green, red/red-purple, dark blue/black, yellow/white|

-All of this might sound very medical and confusing, but the basics are very simple;
+All of this might sound a bit medical and confusing, but the basics are very simple:

 The two common types of colorblindness (red-green and green-red) are the types of colorblindness that will be most discussed on this site.
 There are various other types of colorblindness with different perceptions, mutations and causes; they are however quite rare.